TERC/puppet-databucket/README.markdown

 # TERC Puppet Databucket Library #

 Initially an intellectual exercise to try to bring myself back up to speed on puppet internals(having last messed with them in 2.7), this module adds the databucket type and associated functions.
-A word of warning is that this relies heavily on a few assumptions I have not yet been able to verify when it comes to internals ordering within puppet.
-So far tests have borne out that those assumptions are correct, but just be aware that the compiler/collection parsing technique used may not be the safe.
+Note that because all of this is set up to run on the master, ou would have to be very careful with ordering in order to get consistent results.

 ## Types ##